 In addition, a tankless water heater takes up little space and reduces the risk of breeding bacteria since there is no water sitting around in a tank.

 While the initial cost of tankless water heaters is about two to three times that of a traditional tank water heaters in Indianapolis, you will easily recoup the cost within two years.
+Plus a professional can get your water heater installed on the same day.
 Depending on where you live, for instance in Greenwood, IN, energy savings of 25 to 50 percent is quite feasible and realistic.